ByteOtter/journey/content/posts/series/linux-intro/03_software/index.md

 ### The software center

-Our Tumbleweed install, or rather its Desktop Environment KDE, comes with a dedicated Software Center called **"Discover"**.
+Our Tumbleweed install, or rather its Desktop Environment KDE Plasma, comes with a dedicated Software Center called **"Discover"**.

 ![Stylized Discover](./software_center.jpg)

-Discover basically handles like a (slow) App Store you might be familiar with on Windows or MacOS.
+Discover basically handles like an App Store you might be familiar with on Windows or MacOS.
 You can search and install software and updates via a nice, simple graphical interface.

-In the background, Discover runs the same terminal commands you would when you would install or update software via the Terminal; It just provides a nice graphical interface, so you do not have to use the terminal at all in day-to-day use.
+In the background, Discover uses a tool called `packagekit`, which describes itself as follows:

+> "(...) a system designed to make installing and updating
+    software on your computer easier.
+The primary design goal is to unify all the software graphical tools used in different distributions, and use some of the latest technology like PolicyKit to make the process suck less."

+You do not need to remember all that.
+For our purposes `packagekit` is simply another package manager system.

 For our guide, however, we want to go over the Linux basics so we will use the Terminal to at least understand how to do this.
 (You will not always have a desktop interface or software center anyways.)